Rotational hypersurfaces family satisfying $\mathbb{L}_{n-3}\mathcal{G}=\mathcal{A}\mathcal{G}$ in ${\mathbb{E}}^{n}$: operators

 and the equation

-is obtained in \cite{AliasGurbuzGeomDed2006}, where $\mathbf{G}$ is the Gauss map of $M$ which assigns every point of $M$ into the unit normal vector associated with the oriantation of $M$.
+is obtained in \cite{AliasGurbuzGeomDed2006}, where $\mathcal{G}$ is the Gauss map of $M$ which assigns every point of $M$ into the unit normal vector associated with the oriantation of $M$.
 Furthermore, bu using \eqref{LkAltDef}, one can obtain

+To thoroughly investigate the $\mathbb{L}_{k}$ operators, we suggest readers to refer to the comprehensive research conducted by Chen et al. in their work \cite{CGYH}.

-\subsection{Rotational hypersurfaces in Euclidean $n$-spaces}
+\section{Rotational hypersurfaces in Euclidean $n$-spaces}

-We will obtain the rotational hypersurfaces in Euclidean $n$-space $\mathbb{E }^{n}$ $\left( n\geq 3\right) $ in this subsection.
-Before we proceed, we would like to note that the definition of rotational hypersurfaces in Riemannian space forms were defined in \cite{CDRotHyp}.
-A rotational hypersurface $M\subset \mathbb{E}^{n}$ generated by a curve $C$ around an axis $\mathbf{r}$ that does not meet $C$ is obtained by taking the orbit of $ C$ under those orthogonal transformations of $\mathbb{E}^{n}$ that leaves $ \mathbf{r}$ pointwise fixed (See \cite[Remark 2.3]{CDRotHyp}).
+We note that the definition of rotational hypersurfaces in Riemannian space forms were defined in \cite{CDRotHyp}.
+A rotational hypersurface $M\subset \mathbb{E}^{n}$ generated by a curve $\mathcal{C}$ around an axis $\ell$ that does not meet $\mathcal{C}$ is obtained by taking the orbit of $\mathcal{C}$ under those orthogonal transformations of $\mathbb{E}^{n}$ that leave $\ell$ pointwise fixed.
+See \cite[Remark 2.3]{CDRotHyp} for details.

-Let $C$ be the curve of $\mathbb{E}^{n}$ parametrized by
+Let $\mathcal{C}$ be the curve of $\mathbb{E}^{n}$ parametrized by $\gamma =\gamma (r)$: